Steven D. Pierce – Chief Executive Officer

 She is a detail-oriented professional with strengths in event creation, planning, and execution.
 When Kelly isn’t organizing the next CHOICE fundraiser, she enjoys spending time outdoors with her two active boys.

-Brit Meyer – Chapter Development Director
+Brit Meyer – Measurement & Evaluation Director

 Brit and his family’s expedition to Nepal in 2014 set him on a path to join CHOICE Humanitarian.
 In his prior life, he worked for over 25 years for Hewlett-Packard and Agilent Technologies in a variety of sales, support, and business development management roles.
 Most recently he was head of sale for a small data analytics startup.
 Academically, he has degrees from the University of North Carolina - BS Physics; Johns Hopkins University – MSEE; University of Denver – MBA.